samsungsamiio/samsungsami.io/source/sami/api-spec.md

   |`uid`{:.param}  |User ID.
 String representation of a User ID.
   |`dtid`{:.param} |Device Type ID.
   |`name`{:.param} |Device name.
 Between 5 and 36 characters.
   |`manifestVersion`{:.param} |Numeric greater than 0 (zero).
-Device's manifest version that is used to parse the messages it sends to SAMI.
+Device's Manifest version that is used to parse the messages it sends to SAMI.
   |`manifestVersionPolicy`{:.param} |(Optional) String.
 Device's policy that will be applied to the messages sent by this device.
 Only 2 values available.
 If not sent, defaults to `LATEST`. <ul><li>`LATEST` means it will use the most recent manifest created.</li> <li>`DEVICE` means it will use a specific version of the manifest regardless if newer versions are available. `manifestVersion`{:.param} will stay with this version.

 **Example response**